OnroerendErfgoed/oeblog/posts/2019/geoportaal-architectuur.rst

 geoportals tended to cater to the GIS professionals and quite often sought to build an online version of a desktop GIS.
-This creates a web application that might be versatile and quite powerful to people who know GIS, but is ultimately inaccessible to user who have no GIS experience.
+This creates a web application that might be versatile and quite powerful to people who know GIS, but is ultimately inaccessible to users who have no GIS experience.
 We wanted to create a user experience similar to `Google Maps` and other webbased mapping platforms, but specifically tailored to users looking for information on cultural heritage.
-We also wanted the geoportal to feel like an integral part of our online information source.
+We also wanted the geoportal to feel like an integral part of our online information systems.
 To achieve this we created reports that always link to our online sources through their persistent URI's.
-These URI's are present as metadata in all our geographical data and link features back to their authentic source where the data is always up to date.
+These URI's are present as metadata in all our geographical data and link features back to their authentic source.
+The database you can go to for the latest version of record,  where the data is always up to date.

 A second requirement came about through the data we wanted to show.
 While Flanders Heritage creates, maintains and publishes geodata about immovable